Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--Jags-.md

 ![](Blavaan-WAMBS--Jags-_files/figure-html/unnamed-chunk-14-1.png)<!-- -->![](Blavaan-WAMBS--Jags-_files/figure-html/unnamed-chunk-14-2.png)<!-- -->![](Blavaan-WAMBS--Jags-_files/figure-html/unnamed-chunk-14-3.png)<!-- -->

+[/expand]

 These statistics confirm that the chains have not converged.
-Therefore, we run the same analysis with more samples.
+Therefore, we run the same analysis with more samples by increasing the number of iterations `burnin = 25000, sample = 50000`.
+Obtain the trace plots and convergence statistics again.

+[expand title="Results" trigclass="noarrow my_button" targclass="my_content" tag="button"]

 ```r